PaloAltoNetworks/terraform-ansible-intro/docs/clean-up.md

 ~~~

 ---
 **NOTE:** Qwiklabs would normally handle this for you once the lab is completed but the process is illustrated here as a helpful reminder.
+Also note that this `terraform destroy` command is specific to the deployment rather than the one we did in the [Terraform Lab](terraform-lab.md), which destroyed our firewall configs.

 ---